hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * step one: don't use `to` & `thru` ;)

 [19:52:59](#16163563797942LeijJ:gitter.im) <rseger (rseger)>:
-but, but í ½í¸­
+but, but ğŸ˜­

-[19:53:25](#16163564057943LqxGv:gitter.im) <hiiamboris (NOT THIS ONE)>: don't worry, it's simpler without them! í ½í¸ƒ
+[19:53:25](#16163564057943LqxGv:gitter.im) <hiiamboris (NOT THIS ONE)>: don't worry, it's simpler without them! ğŸ˜ƒ

 [20:01:46](#16163569067944vOXtC:gitter.im) <greggirwin (Gregg Irwin)>:
 `Parse` is like PEG.
 Put your longest rules first.